jpedro/king-rules/README.md

 ## Usage

-You need to specify these 2 annotations in your service:
+In the minimal usage, you need to specify these 2 annotations in your service:

 ```yaml
 king-rules/name: dominion
 king-rules/host: echo.example.com
 ```

-The ingress `dominion` will get a new rule, with the format:
+When you deploy this service, the ingress `dominion` will get a new rule, with the format:

 ```yaml
   - http: